Nootropics for brain injury and repair

 In my case, the combination of Adult ADD and hypothyroidism caused problems with anxiety, cognition, focus, memory, and depression.
 That’s a lot to deal with and a lot to fix.[ii]

-The good news is it’s entirely possible with the right combination of nootropics to address each of these issues.
+The good news is it’s entirely possible with the right combination of your own nootropic stacks to address each of these issues.
 My life is a good example of what’s possible with the right nootropic stack.

 But to be perfectly honest with you, one nootropic that works for me, may not work as well for you.
-Each of us have unique brain “wiring”.
+Each of us have unique brain “wiring” when it comes to nootropic stacking.

 Our chemical makeup is different.
 And is affected by foods we eat, where we live, the air we breathe, the genes we inherited from our parents, and more.